After May asks for help, Germany's Merkel says no more Brexit negotiations

 “If we can’t go forwards with her deal ... then I’m afraid the only way to change the policy is to change the prime minister and I really think it’s her duty to go,” Brexit-supporting Conservative lawmaker Steve Baker said.

-A leadership challenge is triggered if 48 Conservatives write letters demanding one to the chairman of the party’s so-called 1922 committee, Graham Brady.
+A confidence vote is triggered if 48 Conservatives write letters demanding one to the chairman of the party’s so-called 1922 committee, Graham Brady.

+A Sky news reporter said some sources were confident that the 48 letters had been submitted but that Brady would not announce it while May was abroad.
+However, other senior political editors said the threshold had not been reached.

 With little hope of substantial changes from the EU, the options open to Britain range from a chaotic Brexit with no deal to risking the wrath of pro-Brexit voters by calling the whole thing off.